 The applicant is hired as well given additional data.

 Once saved, the applicant will be put on hold.

-Then after entering the applicant number then click on “Execute” button.
+Then after entering the application number then click on the “Execute” button.

 Click on “Create Completed Activity”